 - ⅓ cup dried unsweetened cranberries

 - Preheat oven to 350ºF and line a large baking sheet with parchment paper.
-In a small mixing bowl, stir together melted butter, maple syrup and vanilla extract.
+In a small mixing bowl, stir together melted ghee, maple syrup and vanilla extract.
 In a separate medium mixing bowl, stir together dry ingredients.
 Gradually stir wet ingredients into dry until well moistened.
 Stir in chocolate chips and cranberries.
 Refrigerate for 30 minutes to firm dough.

 - Scoop 2 tablespoon mounds of dough onto baking sheet 2 inches apart.
 Gently press the tops of cookies with a spoon or clean fingertips to encourage even spreading.
 Bake for 16-18 minutes, until edges are golden brown.
 Cool cookies on baking sheet for 10 minutes then transfer to a wire rack to cool completely.

 Store in an airtight container in a dry spot.
 Cookies can also be frozen for up to 2 months.